openwisp/openwisp-docs/general/architecture.rst

   charts.
 - `OpenWISP Network Topology
   <https://github.com/openwisp/openwisp-network-topology>`_: Network
   topology collector and visualizer.
-Collects network topology datafrom dynamic mesh routing protocols or other popular networking software like OpenVPN, allows to visualize the network graph and save daily snapshots that can be viewed in the future.
+Collects network topology data from dynamic mesh routing protocols or other popular networking software like OpenVPN, allows to visualize the network graph and save daily snapshots that can be viewed in the future.